-To determine whether or not the case should proceed to the Judicial Panel, based on the available evidence.
-If there is not substantial evidence to support the charge, the case is dismissed; otherwise, the case is sent forward to the Judicial Panel.
-The Investigative Board's decision does not indicate guilt or innocence; it simply indicates that further scrutiny by a Judicial Panel is warranted and that the case should be reviewed with the aid of personal testimonies from the parties involved.
+To determine whether or not the case should proceed to the Review Panel, based on the available evidence.
+If there is not substantial evidence to support the charge, the case is dismissed; otherwise, the case is sent forward to the Review Panel.
+The Preliminary Review Panel's decision does not indicate guilt or innocence; it simply indicates that further scrutiny by a Review Panel is warranted and that the case should be reviewed with the aid of personal testimonies from the parties involved.

 A minimum of five graduate students and two faculty members.

 Student members.
 Faculty members serve only as advisors.